-Home organization and storage experts at the 2019 International Builders Show, an annual showcase of all the latest trends in building products and home design, presented an array of ideas for storage that would make Marie Kondo proud.
-Home storage solutions are among the top most desired features by today’s new home buyers, according to a recent survey by the National Association of Home Builders, including laundry rooms, garages and walk-in pantries.
+Home organization and storage experts at the International Builders Show recently showcased the latest trends in building products and home design, including an array of ideas for home storage and organization that would make Marie Kondo proud.

 Laundry room.
 A laundry room with space for cabinets and counters for folding clean clothes is ideal, but even a smaller laundry room can be outfitted for greater function.
 Closets with hanging space and a fold-out ironing board can be built-in, along with space for storing detergent and bins for clean and dirty clothes.
 A small laundry room can be enhanced with some wall shelves for storage.
 Home storage experts focus on using vertical space, so look up to see if there are areas where you can add storage for rarely used items.

 Family entrance.
 The entrance off the garage or the back of the house is prime space for a variety of storage solutions.

 "I call this the family dump zone, where you can put baskets, hooks and cubbies that fit your family," said Michaelle Bradford, editor of Closets & Organized Storage magazine in Chicago.
 "Think about what each family member has, such as a backpack or a briefcase or sports equipment.
 Make sure the hooks and cubbies are low enough for the kids to reach on their own, too."